 The number of rights granted and the accounting expense for the current and comparative year is shown below.
-The Employee Share Trust has purchased an equivalent number of PTM shares and will hold these shares until the vesting date (four years from each grant) and subsequent exercise.
+The trust has purchased an equivalent number of PTM shares and will hold these shares until the vesting date (four years from each grant) and subsequent exercise.